alok1929/major_project/readme.md

 - Recieves it in ``test.py`` through the ws endpoint
 - Converts them into proper frames, gives them to the yolo model, and it tells if its correct or not
 - The angles from each rep is sent to the ``llm_feedback.py`` which gives more feedback
+- Then this data is recieved in the frontend and displayed.